beach style kitchen idea

 Lighting

-beach style kitchen
+beach style kitchen lighting

 Again, the lighting is about adding brightness to the area.
-Recessed lighting as well as pendent lights over the island.
+There is recessed lighting and pendent lights over the island.
 Glass pendant lights incorporate natural elements and can be classic or casual, depending on the style.
-Another option is a minimalist glass chandelier, which incorporates a natural element and can be a standout piece against all-white.

 A certain amount of lighting in a beach kitchen should be from natural sources.
 For a major kitchen redo, large windows will bring in the most light possible.